Nathan Evans (singer): Other work

+Television

 In January 2022, Evans appeared as himself in the fourth episode of the seventh series of the BBC Scotland mockumentary series Scot Squad.
-In November 2022, he appeared as a racer at the World Wok Racing Championship, televised in Germany as a special episode of TV Total.
-In 2024, he appeared at the European Autoball Championship for the same TV show.
-In both instances, he represented his native Scotland.
+In 2022 and 2024, he appeared as a racer at the World Wok Racing Championship, televised in Germany as a special episode of TV Total.
+In 2024, he appeared at the European Autoball Championship for the same TV show, while, in 2026, he took part in the TV total Turmspringen.
+However, he was injured during training, so he only watched from the sidelines and performed a song.
+In all instances, he represented his native Scotland.
 Evans makes a cameo as a non-player character in the 2023 Bethesda video game Starfield.

 Publications

 In May 2021, it was announced that Evans will be publishing a collection of Sea Shanties titled The Book of Sea Shanties: Wellerman and Other Songs from the Seven Seas.
 The book was published on 14 October 2021 by Welbeck.
 It contains over 35 classic shanties and the stories around them, as well as new original shanties by Evans.